MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 1. Select the **funnel icon** to open the purchase order search screen.
 On the screen, you can search by any individual field or a combination of _Purchase Order Number_, _Vendor_, and _Date Range_.
 :::image type="content" source="media/purchase-order-management/search-po.png" alt-text="Search for a purchase order screen.":::
 1. Enter your selection criteria in the fields.
-1. Select **Search** and your results will be displayed.
+1. Select **Search** to display your results.
-1. Select the PO you would like to see, and it will be displayed on the PO overview screen.
+1. Select the PO you would like to see displayed on the PO overview screen.

 ## Enter a purchase order number